 - Weather-related hazardous conditions: Have you encountered a slippery sidewalk or a foyer after a snow or rainstorm?
 Inclement weather can create many different kinds of hazardous conditions like icy patches and dangerous puddles indoors.
 A property owner cannot control the weather, but he or she does have a duty to remove any hazardous conditions from his or her property.

 - Spills: When liquids or foods spill at a place of business, including a grocery store or restaurant, they can create very hazardous conditions.
+A wet floor can frequently lead to slip and fall accidents.
 Property owners have a duty to remove spills like these in a timely manner and to warn customers about slippery areas when they learn about their existence.

 - Structural and surface conditions and defects: Sometimes a property will have rough flooring, which can mean a cracked tile or a loose piece of carpet.
 In other cases, a marble floor might just be slippery on its own.
 Property owners have a duty to prevent slips and falls, and many everyday conditions can be hazardous.

 - Missing railings and inadequate lighting: When a staircase does not have an appropriate railing, or if an area is not properly lit, someone can suffer a dangerous slip and fall accident.
-Property owners must install appropriate safety rails and lighting to ensure that others are safe from slips and falls.
+Property owners must install appropriate safety rails and lighting to ensure that others are safe from slips and falls in stairwells.

 How Much Compensation Can I Obtain for My New Jersey Slip and Fall Case?

 Every slip and fall case is different.
 As such, the compensation you may be able to receive will depend upon the severity of your injuries and the nature of your specific slip and fall accident.
-Slips, trips, and falls might not sound serious, but they can result in very severe injuries, permanent disabilities, and in some cases even death.
+Slips, trips, and falls might not sound serious, but they can result in very severe injuries.
+Some slips may cause permanent disabilities, such as a traumatic brain injury or spinal cord injuries, and in some cases even death.
 In order to know how to proceed with your claim, an experienced slip and fall attorney will need to examine the particular elements of your case.